legendsayantan/legendsayantan.is-a.dev/static/media/carry-look-ahead-adder.f45205d7a1c54ade391e.md

 ### Carry Look Ahead Adder
-This is how to get a full Carry Look Ahead Adder from a Carry Look Ahead Generator.
+We have to add the actual adder parts to a Carry Look Ahead Generator to get the full Carry Look Ahead Adder.

 ![](https://storage.googleapis.com/tb-img/production/20/05/F1_U.B_Madhu_16.05.20_D3.png)